cristobal-GC/Q2Q_repository/README.md

   Configuration files used to generate the modelled time series.

 * `q2q_repository/`
-  Precomputed Q2Q transforms, ready to be used in PyPSA-Spain (subject to consistency of modelling assumptions).
+  Precomputed Q2Q transformations, ready to be used in PyPSA-Spain (subject to consistency of modelling assumptions).

 * `scripts/`
-  Python scripts to reproduce all data processing, transforms and figures.
+  Python scripts to reproduce all data processing, transformations and figures.